Looking for Something?

 Critical reading is civic self-defense, and we keep treating it like an elective.

-We tend to talk about political polarization like it’s some sort of weird fog that rolled in one day and never left.
-But polarization doesn’t just happen overnight.
-It gets built, it gets fed, and it gets optimized.
+We talk about political polarization like it’s some kind of weird fog that drifted in one day and just never left.
+But polarization doesn’t work that way.
+It gets built.
+It gets fed.
+And it gets optimized.

-One underrated input in this polarization machine is a literacy gap.
-Not “can you read words” literacy, but critical readingmedia literacy, and civic literacy.
-The skills that help you tell the difference between an argument and a performance, or between evidence and a “vibe.”
+One of the most underrated inputs into that machine is a literacy gap.
+Not “can you read words” literacy.
+Critical reading, media literacy, civic literacy.
+The skills that help you tell the difference between an argument and a performance.
+Between evidence and a vibe.

-And yes, a lot of those skills are trained in the humanities.
-When we de-fund humanities education, we don’t just trim “extra” classes.
-We quietly weaken the muscles that help people resist manipulation.
+A lot of those skills get trained in the humanities.
+When we defund humanities education, we don’t just cut a few “extra” classes.
+We quietly erode the very muscles people use to resist manipulation.

-Stanford’s History Education Group has repeatedly shown that many students struggle to evaluate the credibility of online information in common scenarios.
-In other words, the exact stuff that shows up in your feed every day.
+Stanford’s History Education Group has spent years documenting how often students struggle to evaluate the credibility of online information in everyday situations.
+The stuff that shows up in your feed every single day.

 When shared reality gets shaky, polarization doesn’t need to “win.”
 It just needs to spread.

 Propaganda thrives on passive reading.
-Passive reading is when you accept the framing you’re handed, then react emotionally before you’ve even asked basic questions.
+Passive reading is what happens when you accept the framing you’re handed and react emotionally before you’ve even thought to ask a single basic question.

-Humanities training teaches the pause propaganda hates: who benefits if I believe this?
-What’s missing from the framing?
-What emotion is this trying to trigger?
-Is this evidence, or just a story that feels good to believe?
+Humanities training teaches the pause that propaganda hates: who benefits if I believe this?
+What’s missing from the frame?
+What emotion is this trying to trigger, and why right now?
+Is this evidence, or just a story that feels good to repeat?

-The key point is that these skills are teachable.
-A large study in Proceedings of the National Academy of Sciences (PNAS) found that a digital media literacy intervention improved people’s ability to distinguish false news from mainstream news (in the U.S. and India).
+The key thing is that these skills are teachable.
+A large study published in the Proceedings of the National Academy of Sciences found that a digital media literacy intervention meaningfully improved people’s ability to distinguish false news from mainstream news, both in the U.S. and India.

-So, when humanities get treated like optional extras, we’re not just cutting “artsy stuff.”
+So when humanities get treated as optional extras, we’re not just trimming the artsy stuff.
 We’re cutting a layer of democratic self-defense.

 STEM matters.
 A lot.
-This is not a culture-war rant about science, coding, or practical skills.
+This is a systems argument, not a culture-war rant.

-Instead, it’s a systems argument.
-A society can be technically brilliant and still be easy to manipulate if people aren’t trained to evaluate language, framing, and sources.
+A society can be technically brilliant and still be remarkably easy to manipulate if people haven’t been trained to evaluate language, framing, and sources.
 STEM helps us build powerful tools.
 The humanities help us notice when those tools are being used to distort reality, flatten nuance, and inflame conflict.

 You need both hands on the wheel.

-Columbia University’s Knight First Amendment Institute report on Twitter’s engagement-based ranking found it amplified emotionally charged and out-group hostile content compared with a reverse-chronological baseline, and noted that users reported feeling worse about their political out-group.
+3. The feed rewards heat over truth.
+A report from Columbia University’s Knight First Amendment Institute examined Twitter’s engagement-based ranking and found it amplified emotionally charged, out-group hostile content.
+Users reported feeling worse about people on the other side of the political aisle.

-Put these together and you get a nasty combo: less training in critical reading plus more amplification of divisive content equals more polarization.
+Put all of that together and you get a nasty combination: less training in critical reading, more algorithmic amplification of divisive content, and more polarization as the predictable result.

 One of the most underrated humanities skills is also one of the most powerful: writing.
 Writing forces structure.
-It forces you to define terms, track evidence, and notice when your own logic collapses.
+It forces you to define your terms, track your evidence, and notice when your own logic falls apart.

-study in CBE — Life Sciences Education found that writing-focused instruction was associated with improved critical thinking performance compared with traditional instruction in that course context.
+study in CBE — Life Sciences Education found that writing-focused instruction was associated with stronger critical thinking performance compared to traditional instruction in the same course context.

-So, when schools cut writing-intensive courses, it’s not just a curriculum change.
-It’s fewer reps of disciplined thinking, at the exact moment our information environment is engineered to short-circuit it.
+So when schools cut writing-intensive courses, it’s not just a curriculum change.
+It’s fewer reps of disciplined thinking, at the exact moment when the information environment is engineered specifically to short-circuit it.

 This isn’t about shaming people for not reading enough books.
 It’s about rebuilding infrastructure.

 • Fund humanities education like civic infrastructure.
-Treat critical reading and writing like democracy maintenance, not decoration.
+Treat critical reading and writing as democracy maintenance, not decoration.

-• Teach media literacy early and often.
-Verification, sourcing, and framing should be standard, not optional.
+• Teach media literacy early and consistently.
+Verification, sourcing, and framing analysis should be standard curriculum, not elective topics.

 • Bring back writing across the curriculum.
 Writing builds reasoning.
-Period.
+That’s not an opinion, it’s well-documented.

 • Support public spaces that reward nuance.
-Libraries, local journalism, community discussion spaces, classrooms that teach evidence over performance.
+Libraries, local journalism, classrooms that value evidence over performance.

 • Stop confusing volume with truth.
-This is cultural work too.
+That’s cultural work, and it starts with modeling it ourselves.

-When we de-fund the humanities, we don’t just cut electives.
-We cut training in critical reading, rhetoric, writing, and source evaluation.
-When those skills decline, polarization gets stronger, misinformation spreads faster, and persuasion gets replaced by tribal reflex.
+When we defund the humanities, we don’t just cut electives.
+We cut the training in critical reading, rhetoric, writing, and source evaluation that democratic participation actually requires.
+When those skills erode, misinformation spreads faster, manipulation gets easier, and persuasion gets replaced by tribal reflex.

 Democracy doesn’t only erode through force.